VladimirKalachikhin/GaladrielMapSK/README.md

 ## Limitations
 * GaladrielMap SignalK edition use [@signalk/charts-plugin](https://www.npmjs.com/package/@signalk/charts-plugin) for charts instead [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache).
 So [Weather](http://weather.openportguide.de/index.php/en/) map is not available, such well as some other maps from GaladrielMap.
 There is also no tile caching.
-* Because SignalK not have a track logging tool, this possibility is missing.
-But GaladrielMap has a possibility to show currently being recorded .gpx file.
-Therefore, if some program in the server writes track log to .gpx, this file can be displayed on the screen dynamically.
 * Since SignalK has no built-in controls of data actuality such as in [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) on GaladrielMap, basic features added.

 ## Install&configure: